Philosophical pessimism: Main arguments

-The three marks of existence
+Three marks of existence

 According to Buddhism, constant dissatisfaction (duḥkha) is an intrinsic mark of sentient existence.
-All living creatures are subject to birth, ageing, sickness and death; they desire what they do not have, seek to avoid what they find disagreeable, and feel loss when valued things and states pass away.
+All living creatures are subject to the sufferings of birth, aging, sickness and death; they desire what they do not have, seek to avoid what they find disagreeable, and feel loss when valued things and states pass away.
 This pattern of craving (taṇhā) is treated as a central source of suffering, grounded not only in external circumstances but also in ingrained tendencies such as greed, lust, envy and self-indulgence.

 In Buddhism, the concept of duḥkha is closely related to the other two marks of existence: anattā (non-self) and anicca (impermanence).
 Anattā denies any permanent, unchanging self, holding instead that what is taken to be a "self" is a shifting collection of physical and mental processes.
 Insight into this lack of a fixed self is said to illuminate duḥkha, because attachment to an imagined, enduring self is taken to reinforce suffering.

 Anicca, or impermanence, means that all conditioned things are in constant flux.
 Everything a person experiences, including pleasure and joy, is transient.
 On this view, clinging to experiences, roles or identities is bound to lead to disappointment and renewed suffering when they alter or cease.

 Taken together, these three marks of existence depict ordinary life as unstable and unsatisfactory.
 Because liberation or nirvana is defined in contrast to this condition, some interpreters have regarded the Buddhist teachings on duḥkha, anattā and anicca as offering a broadly pessimistic diagnosis of existence, even if such doctrines also set out a path of practice and insight.
 On this reading, the value of continuing in saṃsāra is at least open to question, and the search for a way beyond pervasive suffering becomes a central task of Buddhist philosophy and ethics.

-Pleasure doesn't add anything positive to our experience
+Critique of pleasure

 A number of philosophers have put forward criticisms of pleasure, essentially denying that it adds anything positive to our well-being above the neutral state.

-Pleasure as the mere removal of pain

 A particular strand of criticism of pleasure goes as far back as to Plato, who said that most of the pleasures we experience are forms of relief from pain, and that the unwise confuse the neutral painless state with happiness.
 Epicurus pushed this idea to its limit, and claimed that "[t]he limit of the greatness of the pleasures is the removal of everything which can give pain".
 As such, according to Epicureans, one can not be better off than being free from pain, anxiety, distress, fear, irritation, regret, worry, etc. — in the state of tranquillity.